shop-ping/shop-ping-app/README.md

 ShopPing was created by:

 - [Eric](https://github.com/ricetech), 5th year Software Engineering student.
-  Responsible for the map page, app architecture, prototyping and legal work.
+  Responsible for the map page, app architecture, documentation, prototyping and legal work.
 - [Filip](https://github.com/filvr), 3rd year Chemical Engineering student.
 Responsible for marketing and finances.
 - [Jack](https://github.com/JSnelgrove), 3rd year Computer Science student.
 Responsible for the List page, design, ads and prototyping.
 - [Nat](https://github.com/ntrem071), 4th year Computer Engineering student.
 Responsible for the Account page, marketing and ads.
 - [Tomer](https://github.com/tomersz12), 3rd year Computer Science student.
 Responsible for operations, marketing, design and branding.

 ## Developer Setup

+**WARNING:** Do NOT run this app in a Windows Subsystem for Linux (WSL) environment.
+You will run into issues with IP addresses, port forwarding and poor performance.

 1. Install dependencies